The Dolomites: Zoncolan to Mortirolo

 This is a great tour for riders who like to conquer the most challenging road climbs, and offers another option for those of you who have already tackled our Pyrenees and Picos de Europa cycling tours.

-Depending on your arrival time, there are options to either take look around Venice before your transfer, or to go for a short circular cycle ride in the afternoon.
+Depending on your arrival time, there is the option to either take a look around Venice before your transfer, or to go for a short circular ride in the afternoon.

 It is only 10km long, but the average gradient of 11.9% makes it a challenge for anybody.